 Standard Features: All non-cave areas have standard dungeon walls and ceilings (cut stone), as well as stone floors.
-Unless otherwise noted, all doors on this level are made of locked, iron-reinforced wood (2 in. thick; hardness 5; hp 20; Break DC 18, Disable Device DC 20) and all secret doors are made of stone (1 in. thick; hardness 8; hp 20; Break DC 22, Disable Device DC 20, Perception DC 20).
+Pit traps are typically 10ft deep (1d6 damage) unless otherwise noted.
+Doors and secret doors are standard as well.
 The floors and ceilings of cave areas are covered with stalagmites and stalactites.
 Walls, columns and other features on this level are dry.
-Climbing all features requires a DC 15 Climb check unless otherwise noted.
-Light sources used by PCs result in automatic surprise for most monsters outside of Section 1, Areas 1D-1-5 and Section 3, Areas 1D-23-31 (as these areas are typically lit).
-The exception is the Area 1D-7 cave (fire beetles).
-Cave areas are fungus-filled.
-20% of the fungus is edible while 10% is poisonous.
-A DC 20 Knowledge (dungeoneering or nature) or Survival check allows PCs to determine which are edible.
-(Gnomes and other underground creatures gain a +2 bonus to their checks.)
-POISONOUS FUNGUS Type poison, ingested; save Fortitude DC 16; onset 10 minutes; frequency 1/minute for 6 minutes; effect 1d3 Con damage; cure 2 consecutive saves ACOLYTE OF TSATHOGGA XP 600 Male human cleric of Tsathogga 3 CE Medium humanoid (human) Init-1; Perception +4 Aura Evil AC 9, touch 9, flat-footed 9 (-1 Dex) hp 22 (3d8+3 plus 6) Fort +6; Ref +0; Will +5 Speed 30 ft.
+Light sources used by the party result in automatic surprise for most monsters outside of Section 1, Areas 1D-1-5 and Section 3, Areas 1D-23-31 (as these areas are typically lit).
+The exception is the Area 1D-7 cave (fire beetles) Cave areas are fungus-filled.
+20% of the fungus is edible while 10% is poisonous (save or die).
+Dwarves have a 2 in 6 chance to tell which are edible. t